SohniSwatantra/awesome-mcp-apps/README.md

 ## 🌟 Featured MCPApps

-Applications that showcase the power of MCP in production or creative environments.
+Applications that showcase the power of MCP APPS in production or creative environments.

-- [Claude Desktop](https://claude.ai/download) - The official desktop app from Anthropic with built-in MCP client support.
-- [Cursor](https://cursor.com) - The AI code editor that can connect to MCP servers for enhanced codebase context (Coming soon/Experimental).
+-

 ## 🧩 MCPApps (UI/Components)